Updated March 14, 2023

 A symmetrical key is used for encrypting and decrypting electronic information in cryptography.
 It means you must have the same key used to encrypt information to decrypt and decrypt the information to encrypt.
-Data are translated to a type using symmetric encryption algorithms, which can not be understood by anyone who has no secret key to decrypt it.
-The symmetrical algorithm provides a high level of security.
+This is because data are translated to a type using symmetric encryption algorithms, which can not be understood by anyone who has no secret key to decrypt it.
+Thus, the symmetrical algorithm provides a high level of security.

-- As we have already mentioned in the symmetric key encryption technique, only a single key, also known as the secret key, is used for both the encryption and decryption of electronic information.
+- As we have already mentioned in the symmetric key encryption technique, only a single key, also known as the secret key, is used to encrypt and decrypt electronic information.
 Therefore both the entities which are participating in the process of symmetric key encryption must make sure that a single key is shared among both the groups of parties.
 This one is a less reliable method than asymmetric key encryption as this technique uses both the public and the private keys for decryption and encryption purposes.

 - In the case of symmetric key encryption, the secret key that both the parties possess can be anything such as a passcode or a password.
 It can also be the random string of letters or numbers generated by a secure random number generator (RNG).
 This RNG is used for critical applications such as banking based encryption, where the symmetric keys must be developed by making use of RNG, which is also an industry-wide standard such as FIPS 140-2.

-The symmetric key encryption does not have to rely on separate private and public keys, as is the case with the asymmetric key encryption technology.
-It makes use of a simple shared key that can be used for the transfer of the data and information by making use of encryption and decryption algorithms.
+The symmetric key encryption does not have to rely on separate private and public keys, as is the case with asymmetric encryption technology.
+Instead, it makes use of a simple shared key that can be used for the transfer of the data and information by making use of encryption and decryption algorithms.
 Therefore there is comparatively a lesser complexity involved with the decryption of a single key than to decrypt two keys, and therefore it is an easier approach to work with.

-3. Easier and a lesser complex structure: This algorithm is more efficient, and it also relatively has a lesser complex structure.
+- Easier and a lesser complex structure: This algorithm is more efficient and relatively has a lesser complex structure.

-We should be making use of this encryption as this makes sure that the security is not compromised, which is a key standard and specifically for all banking based applications and other critical data-intensive firms.
+We should be using this encryption to ensure that the security is not compromised, which is a key standard and specifically for all banking-based applications and other critical data-intensive firms.
 We should also use this algorithm due to its comparatively faster pace compared to other algorithms of the same league.

 The scope of these keys is that they are generated, which are used with multiple given suits of algorithms, specifically called the cryptosystems, to lie till the fact these algorithms are being used for doing one transaction or for sending and receiving one or the other form of a message packet.
 As soon as the data is delivered to the intended recipient, the symmetric key encryption scope disappears as the key is then destroyed, and a fresh key is created for a different set of data.

 Securing data is one of the primary challenges which many businesses have been facing today.
-Therefore if you learn techniques such as symmetric or asymmetric key encryption techniques, you can see your way going through in cyber forensics department, crypt- departments, ethical hacking, and other DoD based research institutes.
+Therefore, if you learn symmetric or asymmetric key encryption techniques, you can see your way going through in cyber forensics, crypt- departments, ethical hacking, and other DoD-based research institutes.